by T. Austin-Sparks

 Now, have I said enough?
 I haven't said all, mark you, to show that a ministry like this that is being set forth here, is a costly ministry.
 And suffering is inevitable.
 But why?
 Why?
 God is more concerned with quality than with quantity.

-I was the minister of a church in north London once and the name of that church was the name of a well-known Doctor of Divinity of by-gone days and they built this church as a memorial to him and the great Doctor Parker, have you heard of him?
-Minister of the City Temple of London, he came to the funeral of this man, to take the funeral service.
+I was the minister of a church in north London once and the name of that church was the name of a well-known Doctor of Divinity of by-gone days and they built this church as a memorial to him.
+And the great Dr Parker (have you heard of him?) a minister of the City Temple of London, he came to the funeral of this man to take the funeral service.
 And there was something written about the great man who'd gone to the Lord, something very, very congratulatory.
-Yes, lots of wonderful things said in this about the man who'd gone, and Doctor Parker, in his way, looked and he said, "I wonder if Doctor Raleigh" that was the name of the man for whom the church was built as a memorial, "I wonder if Doctor Raleigh were to come back here today if he would recognize himself!
+Yes, lots of wonderful things said in this about the man who'd gone.
+And Dr Parker, in his way, looked and he said, "I wonder if Doctor Raleigh" that was the name of the man for whom the church was built as a memorial, "I wonder if Dr Raleigh were to come back here today if he would recognize himself!
 And I wonder if he would agree that people thought of him like that."

 In keeping with T. Austin-Sparks' wishes that what was freely received should be freely given and not sold for profit, and that his messages be reproduced word for word, we ask if you choose to share these messages with others, to please respect his wishes and offer them freely - free of any changes, free of any charge (except necessary distribution costs) and with this statement included.